 Phi-predication uses a select instruction to choose the correct version of a register when there are multiple producers of the register in a predicated region.
 By introducing the select instruction, a later consumer that uses the register depends on the single select instruction.
-Moreover, the select instruction depends on all potential producers and it executes only after all the potential producer instruction and subsequent dependent instructions wait for the slowest potential producer.
+Moreover, the select instruction depends on all potential producers and it executes only after all the potential producer instructions have executed.
+This implies that the select instruction and subsequent dependent instructions wait for the slowest potential producer.
 In this way, the select instruction removes timing variations of a dynamic instance across runs, otherwise caused by input-dependent data-flow, guaranteeing the second RECORDER constraint.

 We use a synthetic micro-benchmark to illustrate RECORDER.
-The benchmark consists of an inputdependent branch inside a loop that is executed 30 times.
+The benchmark consists of an input-dependent branch inside a loop that is executed 30 times.
 One path of the input-dependent branch has 15 add instructions and the other path of the branch has 2 add instructions.
-Figure 1 shows the actual execution times (AETs) of the benchmark on an in-order scalar pipeline with static branch prediction (called simple) and an out-of-order 2-issue pipeline with dynamic branch prediction (called complex), for 5 different input sets.
+Figure 5 shows the actual execution times (AETs) of the benchmark on an in-order scalar pipeline with static branch prediction (called simple) and an out-of-order 2issue pipeline with dynamic branch prediction (called complex), for 5 different input sets.
 The third bar shows WCET on simple obtained via conventional timing analysis.
 Complex cannot be analyzed, so there is no provably known WCET on complex.
-The last bar shows the AET (also the WCET) on an out-of-order 2-issue pipeline that uses phipredication (called complex w/ RECORDER).
+The last bar shows the AET (also the WCET) on an out-of-order 2issue pipeline that uses phi-predication (called complex w/ RECORDER).
 The key point to note is that the AET/WCET on complex w/ RECORDER remains constant for all 5 inputs, whereas the AETs on simple and complex vary with the program's input.

-Figure 1.
+Figure 5.
 Actual execution times and worst-case execution times for simple and complex with and without RECORDER.

 Notice that the AET/WCET on complex w/ RECORDER is slightly greater than the AET on complex.
 This is due to the overhead of phi-predication.
 Nonetheless, complex w/ RECORDER yields a 43% reduction in WCET w.r.t.
 WCET on simple.
-Thus, RECORDER guarantees a constant input-independent execution time on an out-oforder pipeline that can be obtained via simulation, with arbitrary inputs, and this WCET is much smaller than the WCET on an in-order pipeline.
+Thus, RECORDER guarantees a constant inputindependent execution time on an out-of-order pipeline that can be obtained via simulation, with arbitrary inputs, and this WCET is much smaller than the WCET on an in-order pipeline.